The gambling industry is benefiting, in a huge way, from rapid developments in Internet technology.

-DDoS attacks are much more prevalent and far-reaching than what online businesses presently care to surmise.
-According to a study, 9 out of 10 online companies have been hit by a DDoS attack in the last year.
+DDoS attacks are much more prevalent and far-reaching than many online business owners think.
+According to one study, nine out of 10 online companies have been hit by a DDoS attack in the last year.

-– Slow performance of websites, particularly those hosting sports betting and online poker
+• Slow performance of websites, particularly those hosting sports betting and online poker

 • Loss of sensitive and confidential data

 • Loss of revenue

-– High recovery costs resulting from an unmitigated DDoS attack (average $40,000 per hour)
+• High recovery costs resulting from an unmitigated DDoS attack (average $40,000 per hour)